carbon-design-system/carbon-components-vue/packages/core/README.md

 ## Contributing

-Fork, create branch, submit PR.
+Fork this repository, create a new branch, and submit a pull request to this repository.
 The PR will be used as part of a review process.

 # Usage